 The gospel is an offense to the world.

 The person who preaches the gospel will pay a price.
 Are you afraid to go against the tide of public opinion?
 Are you more concerned about what the world thinks of you than the mission God has given you?
 Has the culture of pluralism intimidated you so that it mutes your testimony?

 If we accept rejection for preaching the gospel, we will go a long way toward spiritual maturity.
-As long as we feel we must be acceptable to a Christless world, our ministry will be ineffective.
+Our ministry will be ineffective as long as we feel we must be acceptable to a Christless world.
 We need to dare to be a Daniel, “Dare to stand alone.”